 - The cost of the invention prototype should not exceed $50.
 Inventors are encouraged to use recycled materials.

 - Display Board — The invention must be accompanied by a self-standing display board (requiring no more than 24 inches of table space) that includes the following information:

 - The title of the invention

 - A description of the problem the invention solves

 - A description of how the invention works

 - The inventor must submit an Invention Log that:

-- The inventions are allowed a space of 2 feet by 1.5 feet on the tabletop in front of the Display Board.
+- Each inventor is allowed a space of 2 feet by 1.5 feet on the tabletop in front of the Display Board.
 If the invention is too tall to fit safely on the table, you are allowed to put it on the floor in front of the Display Board.
 However, if the invention is larger than 2 x 1.5 feet, it will not be allowed to be displayed at the event.